What is the National 3 Peaks Challenge?

-Boots – Some well worn walking boots with ankle support should do you.
-The terrain is a mixture of road, steps, stone chipping paths, wooden walkways and fairly well-beaten tracks.
+Boots – Some well-worn walking boots with ankle support should do you.
+The terrain is a mixture of roads, steps, stone chipping paths, wooden walkways and fairly well-beaten tracks.
 You need a pair of suitable boots to manage everything – trainers are probably not the best option.

-- Mid layer – some kind of microfleece should be suitable, just to keep the chill off, should you need to.
+- Mid layer – some kind of microfleece should be suitable to keep the chill off, should you need to.

 - Waterproof jacket

 - Walking trousers – I have some really lightweight walking trousers.
-If they get wet, they dry quickly and are super comfortable and flexible.
+They dry quickly and are super comfortable and flexible if they get wet.

 Torch – you will undoubtedly need some form of torch for the National 3 Peaks Challenge.
 We had a head torch each and small flashlights, plus spare batteries.
-It’s very, very unlikely you could complete the challenge in daylight unless you’ve going to run the mountains!
+It’s very unlikely you could complete the challenge in daylight unless you’re going to run the mountains!

 Phone & charger – this goes without saying in today’s world.
-Phone signal is poor for most of the routes, so download your maps if you choose to navigate by tech and not a map & compass, but remember – relying on a mobile phone will always carry risks, so you may want to take a map and compass.
+Phone signal is poor for most routes, so download your maps if you navigate by tech and not a map & compass, but remember – relying on a mobile phone will always carry risks, so you may want to take a map and compass.

-Anti-chafing rub – such as Bodyglide to stop your legs chafing.
-No doubt this would cause you a problem if suffer a bit of chafing and don’t have any anti-chafing rub to hand.
+Anti-chafing rub – such as Bodyglide to stop your legs from chafing.
+No doubt this would cause a problem if you suffer a bit of chafing and don’t have any anti-chafing rub.

-Sun cream – if the sun is shining you’re going to regret a few hours of being baked by the sun!
+Sun cream – if the sun is shining, you will regret a few hours of being baked by the sun!

 Other Kit Considerations

-Emergency shelter & safety blanket – you might consider this a bit of overkill, but emergencies do happen.
-You’re better to be looking at it than looking for it, should you need it!
+Emergency shelter & safety blanket – you might consider this a bit overkill, but emergencies happen.
+You’You’reter to be looking at it than looking for it, should you need it!